canonical/jaas-documentation/tutorial/index.md

 (tutorial)=
 # Get started with JAAS

-In this tutorial we will be deploying JIMM v3 and all supporting components on Kubernetes, specifically MicroK8s.
-JIMM - Juju Intelligent Model Manager provides the ability to manage multiple Juju models from a single place.
+In this tutorial we will be deploying JAAS -- that is, the Juju Intelligent Model Manager (JIMM) and all its dependencies -- on a local Kubernetes cloud, MicroK8s.

-This tutorial will teach you about JIMM and Juju as well as a bit about Canonical's identity bundle and other supporting dependencies.
+With JAAS set up, you will be able to enjoy enterprise-level authentication and authorization and the ability to view all of your Juju real estate from a single point of contact.

 ## Prerequisites